ilovedadata/ilovedadata.github.io/README.md

     **6. What is the most present word in Naruto plots?
 Exclude English stopwords and punctuation signs**

-    A tricky question to answer: in order to do so, the plots of the episodes were scraped from https://en.wikipedia.org/wiki/Naruto in a similar fashion to what was done before for extracting information about the characters in each episodes.
+    A tricky question to answer: in order to do so, the plots of the episodes were scraped from https://en.wikipedia.org/wiki/Naruto in a similar fashion to what was done before for extracting information about the characters and dubbers in each episode.
 The dataframe is structured as follows:

    | Index | Plot |
    | ------------- | ------------- |